Master of Healthcare Innovation

 - Diversity of thought and perspective

-Yes, as a dual degree student.
-You must meet credit requirements for both programs.
+Yes, as a dual degree student and you must meet credit requirements for both programs.
 Coursework overlap is limited, so you may need to complete all requirements for each degree.
 For programs with clinical components, adjustments may not be possible.
 Contact the program director and follow all College of Nursing application steps.
 Questions?
 Email OnlineEnrollment@osu.edu.

 Yes.
 You may enroll as a graduate non-degree student, and up to ten credits may be applied to the MHI.
 You can also consider the Healthcare Leadership and Innovation certificate before enrolling.

-This program admits students once-per-year for autumn semester.
+This program admits students once a year for autumn semester.